r3wald/espurna-wiki/3rd-Party-Plugins.md

 ## Files
 * **custom.h** - this is the generic ESPurna custom header include file (included by all.h based on USE_CUSTOM_H build flag) allows setting and overriding ESPurna core flags definitions.
-This file includes the plugin activation code and a single integration (include in load image) enable flag for each plugin.
+This file includes the plugin activation code and a single integration (include in load image) enable flag for each plugin (INCLUDE_PLUGINx      0).

 * **plugin1.h** - The plugin header file (to be placed in config folder) includes plugin specific defines. this header is included by custom.h based on the plugin include flag (INCLUDE_PLUGINx in custom.h) to allow switching on/off integration of multiple plugins.